arongas/spring-boot-lectures/Lecture 7 - Unit Testing/Lecture 7 - Unit Testing.md

    >
    > e.g. You may establish a workshop at the beginning of Sprint and/or one unit testing day where everyone creates unit tests

 ---

 ## Arguments against unit testing

 - Not possible in our code due to time limitations/constraints/features

    > You have time limitations/constraints exactly because you spend time in fixing bugs or trying to work your way in code.
-If this is not the case, try to realize that without unit tests this is the direction/future issues and no, micro-services do not solve this issue.

-- In theory it is really important but when working in practice things get complicated

-   > I understand this argument, lets not try to change our every day's work towards the correct direction since it is difficult.
-But.. wait this all sounds wrong we need to fight our way towards improving things, isn't this what we really do?

 ---

    ## Arguments against unit testing
 - Unit testing makes changes in our code which increase the risk of the appearance of new bugs

    > Yes, this is true.
 Unit tests really need changes in code sometimes.
-But this changes actually arte towards improving the overall code quality, aren't they?
-Then what is the problem ?
+But these changes actually are towards improving the overall code quality.

 ---

 ## Libraries, Concepts and ideas on Unit testing

-First what the specific test's intention is must be defined e.g.
+There is a set of different kind of test which may be called as unit tests:

-1. Java/class method
+1. Java/class method unit tests

-2. Overall functionality
+2. Overall functionality tests

-3. Integration with other systems
+3. Integration with other systems testing

-4. Test and Document rest api
+4. Rest API Test (and Documentation)